Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “Well I actually think that to [whom] much has been given much will be required, that’s the verse you probably heard.
 I think if you go back to the text its first application is to revelation and unbelievers. …It’s talking about what I’m talking about, and there’s been a secondary application made to Christian stewardship.”

-Here again we must ask how it is that God gives much and requires much from those he has predetermined to not respond to his revelation of himself or the gospel?
+Here again, we must ask how it is that God gives much and requires much from those he has predetermined not to respond to the revelation of himself or the gospel?
+Greg is trying to ignore the implications of his doctrine of unconditional election.

-So how do we know that Greg’s “sound principle” and his interpretation does not properly reflect Jesus’ comments in Matthew 13:11 ff. in answer to the disciples question in verse 10?
-Because Greg’s prior commitment to a Calvinist soteriology has forced him into an incoherent explanation of the text.
+So how do we know that Greg’s “sound principle” and his interpretation do not properly reflect Jesus’ comments in Matthew 13:11 ff. in answer to the disciples’ question in verse 10?
+It is that Greg’s prior commitment to a Calvinist soteriology has forced him into an incoherent explanation of the text.

 Greg will go on to say that he does not read biblical texts through his Calvinist theological grid.
-But I submit that the exegesis of this passage has been distorted precisely because of his Calvinist grid because Koukl will attempt to deal with this incoherence in typical Calvinist fashion, labeling it “mysterious” and describing the “problems” in his position as a “tension.”
+But I submit that the exegesis of this passage has been distorted precisely because of his Calvinist grid.
+The way we know this is because Koukl will attempt to deal with this incoherence in typical Calvinist fashion, labeling it “mysterious” and describing the “problems” in his position as a “tension.”
 He continues.

 “I was just actually reading through this the other day, and I think there’s a number of things that are bit mysterious about this but, and raises questions, but I will offer another thought and that is I don’t exactly read my texts from a Calvinist perspective. …What I try to do is I read the text and within the text there are certain tensions that exist, so I’m not trying to solve the problems.
 But the places where it seems that there is a statement that is dramatic in the inference of a sovereign grace perspective, then it jumps out at me, and that’s why I mention this about verse eleven, Jesus answers them, ‘To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.’
 Ok?
 So why has it been granted to some and not to others, that’s another question.
 But see, that jumps out to me and that speaks of sovereign grace.
 But I’m not trying to take passages, generally speaking, and trying to read them in light of Calvinist doctrine as [if] that’s my grid.
 There are plenty of passages that focus very squarely on our human responsibility and culpability.
 And when they do that I’m going to focus on that in my own reading and understanding of the passage.
 Alright?”

-Well, with all due respect, from a hermeneutical perspective that’s not alright.
+Well, with all due respect, from a hermeneutical perspective, that’s not alright.
 Again, because of the “problems” his theology generates, we see the Calvinist flight to “mystery” and the euphemism of “tensions” for the incoherence of his statements here.
 We also sense the Calvinist hermeneutical approach that tends to dismiss the need for “solving the problems.”
-A charitable reading would take it that Greg is not trying to “solve the problems” then-and-there in the midst of his reading, but the mindset of avoiding the incoherence generated by his “sovereign grace” position is still present.
+A charitable reading would take it that Greg is not trying to “solve the problems” then and there in the midst of his reading, but the mindset of avoiding the incoherence generated by his “sovereign grace” position is still present.
 As he says, “There are plenty of passages that focus very squarely on our human responsibility and culpability.
-And when they do that I’m going to focus on that in my own reading and understanding of the passage.”
+And when they do that, I’m going to focus on that in my own reading and understanding of the passage.”
 And as exegetically sound as that approach is, it is hermeneutically unacceptable when such passages generate contradictions and incoherencies with his Calvinist view of divine sovereignty and his doctrine of unconditional election.
-The point to note is that Koukl does not see the problematic nature of his Calvinist doctrines as hermeneutically significant and a determining factor as to the accuracy and validity of his interpretations.
+The point to note is that Koukl does not acknowledge the problematic nature of his Calvinist doctrines as hermeneutically significant and a factor in determining the accuracy and validity of his interpretations.
 This is a key issue here.

 The hermeneutical point is this.
-Koukl has not attended to the incoherence in his explanation of the text with his underlying Calvinist theology.
+Koukl has not addressed the incoherence in his explanation of the text with his underlying Calvinist theology.
 Nor has he allowed that incoherence to check his interpretation of the text.
-His statements above demonstrate that his Calvinist hermeneutical mindset that discounts rational coherence in one’s interpretation remains firmly in place.
+His statements above demonstrate that his Calvinist hermeneutical mindset discounts rational coherence in one’s interpretation, and that remains firmly in place.

 So why did Jesus speak in parables?
 Regarding Matthew 13:11, Mark 4:11, and Luke 8:10, Denver Seminary professor Dr. William W. Klein writes,